 To apply for a permit, fill out a Soil Deposit or Removal Application Form and include full details of the soil deposit/removal, including location of fill, site grading and drainage.
 Forms should be submitted to the Application Centre on the 2nd floor of City Hall.
 The application fee is $250.

 The following list of activities are exempt from the requirement for a soil application permit:

 - valid nursery operations

 - other soil deposit/removal activities that are addressed through another current development process (e.g. development permit, subdivision, or building permit)

 - involves the movement of existing soil within the boundaries of a single legal parcel

 - involves less than 50 cubic metres of soil per parcel of land per calendar year

 - occurs on a highway right-of-way, future highway or forest service road as is necessary for the construction or maintenance of the highway

 Disposal: Any soil from an industrial process (sandblast grit, cement returns, etc.), environmental spill or a contaminated site may be accepted at the Glenmore Landfill, but must go through the Contaminated Soil Permit process.

-Any person or business that does not comply with this bylaw or Permit conditions shall, upon summary conviction, be liable to a penalty up to ten thousand dollars ($10,000.00) for each offence.
+Any person or business that does not comply with this bylaw or Permit conditions shall be liable to a penalty up to ten thousand dollars ($10,000.00) for each offence.
 Businesses that are considered to be repeat offenders will have their business license to operate within the City of Kelowna reviewed and potentially suspended.